hrantgartley/capstone-chill/README.md

 ### Usage

 1. **Select Your Drink:** On the ChillAppz homepage, choose the type of drink you want to store in the freezer.
-You can select from a variety of options such as soda, beer, wine, or custom.
+You can select from a variety of options.

 2. **Custom Freezing Time:** If you have a specific time in mind or a unique drink, you can input the desired freezing time.
-ChillAppz will calculate the maximum safe duration for your drink based on its properties.
+ChillAppz will recommend the maximum safe duration for your drink.

 3. **Start Timer:** Click the "Start Timer" button, and ChillAppz will begin counting down.
 You will receive a text message when it's time to retrieve your drink from the freezer.